josh-65536/LearningMySQL/README.md

 ## Introduction

-This repository is contains my progress in learning MySQL.
+This repository records my progress in learning MySQL.

 ## Requirements